How to Visit a Hot Spring in Japan Like a Pro

 - Extra Hot: Warmer than 41°C

-There are thousands of onsen around Japan and they are an essential part of Japanese culture.
+There are thousands of onsen in Japan and they are an essential part of Japanese culture.
 People have bathed in onsen for centuries to relax, heal ailments, and socialize.
-Most onsen are for public use, but if you prefer to relax solo, you may reserve private kashikiri-buro if you prefer to skip the social aspect.
+Most onsens are for public use, but if you prefer to relax solo, you may reserve private

 Want personalized advice on hot springs and onsens for your trip?
-Get matched with a Japanese Hero who will plan your trip here.
+Get matched with a Japanese Hero who will plan your trip from start to finish with as many onsen visits as you wish.

 BENEFITS OF AN ONSEN